vikrantshroti/fingerprint-authentication-android/README.md

 # fingerprint-authentication-android
 Finger print authentication for android devices with Android 6.0+

 ### A demonstaration of finger print sensor to validate user.
-This sample can be used as per your requirement.

 ### Note :
 * Your device should be android 6.0+ having finer print authentication enabled.